google-site-verification: googlee16c7726ecc34510.html

 Overview

 Aurora is growing!
 Our vision is to continue to be a welcoming and safe community with a strong economy and quality and attainable housing.
-A community’s housing stock must serve the entire income spectrum, including those experiencing homelessness, households with low incomes, new families, first-time or move-up homebuyers, downsizing empty-nesters, and those seeking higher-end executive housing, among others.
+A community’s housing stock must serve the entire income spectrum, including those experiencing homelessness, households with low incomes, new families, first-time or move-up homebuyers, downsizing empty-nesters, among others.
 The Aurora Housing Strategy is designed to help guide policymakers, city staff, housing developers and community members in achieving a city for all Aurorans.

 The Challenge